Joon Park: 2014–present: Return to Korea

 In July 2018, Park opened a YouTube channel called Wassup Man featuring himself video blogging his travels in Korea.
 The videos began going viral on social media in South Korea and the channel had nearly 900,000 subscribers within two months.
 Based on data compiled by YouTube of the most viewed and popular videos in South Korea, Wassup Man drew the most South Korea-based subscribers within the shortest period of time during 2018.
 In 2020, Wassup Man was adapted as a Netflix series titled Wassup Man GO featuring Park in Los Angeles.

+Park made a return to YouTube in 2024 by co-hosting the talk show BYOB with fellow Korean American entertainer and Fly to the Sky member Brian Joo.
+Due to its content centering around food, the videos were uploaded on the YouTube channel "JohnMaat" (존맛), a Korean food-focused YouTube channel notable for frequently featuring English-speaking entertainers and chefs based in South Korea.
+The casual format, diverse line-up of guests and Park and Joo's frequent interchanging of Korean and English made their talk show popular among both domestic and international fans.

+In October 2025, Park and Jang began starring in their own reality show Park Jang Bros: Call Us Anytime, which airs on the cable channel Channel S Plus and features the duo attempting to fulfill various requests sent in from members of the public.
+The Korean title 박장대소 (park jang dae seo) is an idiom meaning "burst into laughter" and is a wordplay on their respective surnames (Park and Jang).

 Personal life

 On May 4, 2015, Park's agency announced that he was engaged to Kim Yoo-Jin, a flight attendant whom he had been dating for about a year.
 They married on June 26, 2015.
 Their daughter was born on May 10, 2017.